arnaudconrath/prjDoxygenTemplate/README.md

 # License
 - This project is distributed under GPL license.
-- This project contains PlantUML and that PlantUML is distributed under LGPL.
+- This project contains PlantUML and PlantUML is distributed under LGPL.